SCODEMeetup/mofb-api/README.md

 ## Environment

 #### Travis CI for build
-1. When a PR is opened Travis CI will run the build automatically as a pre-requisite for merging
+1. When a PR is opened Travis CI will run the build automatically as a pre-requisite for merging.
+2. You can check the status of Travis CI build in your PR.

 #### GCP (google cloud platform), automated app engine deployment